Entropy bounds and field equations: Bound to the entropy of an element of matter as variation of Clausius entropy of the hottest horizon going to swallow it

 The limiting value can in principle be reached: this happens for ultrarelativistic systems with $\mu =0$, of very small size, pushed to the (quantum) limit of compatibility with the assigned thermodynamic conditions for the element of matter.
-The bound can thus be considered also as the supremum among the $dS$ for all possible material media, at $dE$ and $l$ assigned.
-Considered this way, it is manifest that the bound is a quantity inherent to matter, and thus irrespective of the gravity theory, in agreement with what we already know since, as seen, the quantity $\frac{dE}{T_H}$ is independent of the gravity theory.
+The bound can thus also be considered as the supremum among the $dS$ for all possible material media, for given $dE$ and $l$.
+Thus considered, it is manifest that the bound is a quantity inherent to matter, and is irrespective of the gravity theory, in agreement with what we already know since, as seen, the quantity $\frac{dE}{T_H}$ is independent of the gravity theory.